znnpd/zenonbrowserwallet/README.md

 See [here](./docs/components.md) for some more information about the extension components and message flows.

-There is also a [sample web3 website](https://github.com/znnpd/zenon-web3site.git) available to test interaction betweenn website and extension, **give it a try!**
+There is also a [sample web3 website](https://github.com/znnpd/zenon-web3site.git) available to test interaction between website and extension, **give it a try!**

 ## Special remarks:
 * The extension not published in chrome webstore, only available as code to test locally